No products in the cart.

 “We look forward to fishing with you and sharing our experiences and skills on the flats with you.
 We will have some good laughs and make lifetime friends and memories on this trip.”

 Capt.
 Mike Hennessy and Steve McLaughlin

-A couple of scenes from our last hosted fly fishing trip to Christmas Island!
+A couple of scenes from a hosted fly fishing trip to Christmas Island!

 Christmas Island Destination Details